-Parameter Name Description Your Value Internet host name The name by which your system will be known.
-If you plan to use DNS to resolve host names, you must use the fully qualified host name supplied by your network administrator or Internet access provider (for example, ZKO3.EXAMPLES.COM).
-IP address The dotted-decimal representation of your system's IP address.
+Parameter Name Parameter Name Description IP address The dotted-decimal representation of your system's IP address.
 Obtain your IP address from your network administrator or Internet access provider.
 Subnet mask The dotted-decimal representation of a 32-bit mask that determines the network portion of your IP address to allow your network to be subdivided into multiple network segments.
 Default route The dotted-decimal representation of the IP address of the router to which IP packets are sent when there is no route to the destination host or network in your system's routing table.
-Use DNS The answer to the question, "Does your system have access to the Internet to take advantage of DNS (Domain Name System) to resolve host names to IP addresses?"
-If you answer Yes to this question, you must know the address of at least one or more name servers.
+Use DNS The answer to the question, "Do you want to use DNS to resolve host names?"
+If you answer Yes to this question, you must know the address of at least one, and up to three, name servers.
 It is possible that you do not have an internet connection but you want to set up DNS that is local to your site.
 Yes No Timezone The standard abbreviation for your local timezone (For example: EST, CST, MST, or PST).
 Enter your local timezone, or, if your system clock is not in the local timezone, enter the timezone your system clock uses.
 When prompted for your timezone, type a question mark (?) to see a list of valid timezone abbreviations.
-Switching between Standard Time and Daylight Saving Time occurs automatically.
+In the US, switching between Standard Time and Daylight Saving Time occurs automatically.

-- 3. Read the Release Notes: The VSI TCP/IP Release Notes contains important information about this release.
-You can access the Release Notes by entering: PRODUCT EXTRACT RELEASE_NOTES or after the installation by accessing them in SYS\$HELP: VSI_TCPIP105.RELEASE_NOTES. - 4.
-Check OpenVMS Version: Ensure your system is running VSI OpenVMS Version 8.4-2L1 or higher.
+3. Read the Release Notes.

+The VSI TCP/IP Release Notes contains important information about this release.
+You can access the Release Notes by entering:

+\$ PRODUCT EXTRACT RELEASE\NOTES

+After the installation you can access them in SYS\$HELP:VSI\TCPIP106.RELEASE\NOTES.

+4. Check OpenVMS version.

+Ensure your system is running VSI OpenVMS Integrity Version 8.4-2L1 or higher.
 If you are not running this operating system version, you must upgrade before installing VSI TCP/IP.
+Enter the following command:

+\$ SHOW SYSTEM/NOPROCESS

-Enter the following command: - \$ SHOW SYSTEM / NOPROCESS - 5.
-Back up Your System Disk: Make a backup copy of your system disk using the Option #8 on an installation kit menu, or making a boot drive using @SYS\$SYSTEM: I64VMS\$PCSI_INSTALL_MIN.COM on your system. - 6.
-Reserve Sufficient Disk Space: To determine how much free space is available on your system disk, use the following DCL command:
+5. Back up your system disk.

+Make a backup copy of your system disk using Option #8 on the installation kit menu, or make a boot drive using @SYS\$SYSTEM:I64VMS\$PCSI\INSTALL\MIN.COM on your system.

-'''
+6. Check available disk space.

+To determine how much free space is available on your system disk, use the following command:

-$ SHOW DEVICE SYS$SYSDEVICE
+\$ SHOW DEVICE SYS\$SYSDEVICE

-'''

-The information displayed includes the number of free blocks on the disk.
-You should have at least 500K free blocks for this installation.
-This and other important information is included in the VSI TCP/IP for OpenVMS V10.5 Software Product Description.
+The information displayed includes the free space on the disk.
+You should have at least 500K free blocks, or 245 MB, for this installation.
+This and other important information is included in the VSI TCP/IP for OpenVMS Software Product Description (SPD).